keerthikkn/Movie_sentiment_analysis/README.md

-# Movie Sentiment Analysis - Binary Classification using Bag of Words Jupyter Notebook
+# Movie Sentiment Analysis - Binary Classification using Bag of Words 🎥

 ![image](https://github.com/keerthikkn/NLP_Sentiment_Analysis/assets/42544473/f4464b7e-8d5c-48fd-9d1d-f5676e32e76f)

 This Jupyter Notebook aims to perform sentiment analysis on movie reviews by building a binary classification model using the Bag of Words technique.
 The model will predict whether a given movie review expresses positive or negative sentiment.

-## Dataset
+## Dataset 📂

 The dataset used for this project consists of a collection of movie reviews labeled with sentiment (positive or negative).
 Each review is preprocessed and represented as a bag of words, where each word represents a feature.